Get insider access

 113 min

-Battery life for photos is decent, with a 360-shot CIPA rating.
-Depending on how you use it, you can get a fair amount of shots out of it on a full charge, though it still pales in comparison to most DSLR cameras.
-On the upside, you can keep using the camera while it charges via USB, which is great.
-Battery life in video mode, on the other hand, is quite good, but mostly because the camera's limited to 1080p recording, which doesn't drain the battery as fast as more demanding 4k video.
+The battery life for photos is decent, with a 360-shot CIPA rating.
+CIPA ratings tend to fall on the conservative side, so your mileage will vary in real-world scenarios, but overall, the camera's battery life still pales compared to most DSLR cameras.
+On the upside, it does support external power delivery, which is great.
+In video mode, on the other hand, the battery life is quite good, but that's mostly because the camera's limited to 1080p recording, which doesn't drain the battery as fast as more demanding 4k video.

 Photo General